fractalrobots/fractalrobots.github.io/team.md

 <img src="https://cdorgs.github.io/img/sam.jpg" width="25%">

+**Sam Kriegman**
-**Sam Kriegman** is a Postdoctoral Fellow at the Allen Discovery Center at Tufts University and the Wyss Institute at Harvard University.
+is a Postdoctoral Fellow at Harvard University and Tufts University.
 His research explores evolutionary robotics: the automatic creation of novel, functional, embodied machines.
 These machines can in some cases perform useful work, or they may be used as scientific tools to understand evolution, development and adaptive behavior in living systems.
 Sam